 \subsubsection{Administrative boundaries}

 Administrative boundaries consist of geolocalized polygons with unique identifiers.
-They were retrieved from the National Institute of Statistics or the National Institute of Geography website for each country.
-The spatial-resolution level varies depending on the country.
+They are retrieved from the National Institute of Statistics or the National Institute of Geography website for each country.
+The spatial resolution level varies depending on the country.
 All the administrative boundary files share at least four common administrative levels: national, regional, urban, and suburban units.
-Administrative boundaries were used to compute the wealth index and mobility patterns across socioeconomic groups.
+Administrative boundaries are used to compute the wealth index and mobility patterns for different socioeconomic groups.